OCT-FPGA/versal-tutorials/v70-getting-started.md

 ## Launch VNC

-Launch the VNC server on the node you allocated for the experiment: `vncserver -localhost no -geometry 1920x1080`
+After you SSH into the node you've allocated for the experiment, launch the VNC server: `vncserver -localhost no -geometry 1920x1080`

 ![plot](images/v70-start-vnc.png)